 The challenges that have paused our work with Ndaroini farmers have informed our new agreement.
 And the same core principles still apply to our cooperation with Thiriku.

-We shipped all the coffee and paid the record price of Ksh 120/kg cherries, which includes Ksh 100/kg directly to the farmers.
+We shipped all the coffee and paid a price of Ksh 120/kg cherries, which includes Ksh 100/kg directly to the farmers.
 Together with the processing manager, we’re improving processing techniques, measuring, collecting farmer data, and speeding up shipments.

 Like many Cooperatives in Kenya, Thiriku is entangled in commercial loans with a high interest rate (that has been rolling for the past 9 years).
 That is why we are negotiating with several financial institutions on how to restructure the Thiriku loans, and to make the cooperative profitable again.
 We also arranged a USD 600.000 interest free loan(!) for them for the coming 2021 crop.